rhidasi/hexagonalcolorpicker/README.md

 Preference
 ----------

-Color Picker can be used also on Preferece Screen.
+Color Picker can be used also on Preference Screen.
 Usage is the same as for any other preferences.
 You can provide default, initial color value by setting `android:defaultValue` attribute.
 Value selected in the dialog will be stored under the key provided with `android:key` attribute.

 **Example:**